toddlipcon/parquet-format/README.md

   - 0 as one bit
   - the value encoded in w bits

+To sum up:
+ - the first bit is 1 if we're storing a repeated value [1][value][count]
+ - it is 0 if we're storing the value without repetition count [0][value]
+ - 0 or 1 is stored as 1 bit
+ - value is stored as w bits
+ - count is stored as var int

 For repetition levels, the levels are bit packed as tightly as possible, rounding up to the nearest byte.
 For example, if the max repetition level was 3 (2 bits) and the max definition level as 3 (2 bits), to encode 30 values, we would